Performing a holistic review of your operational FX hedging program

 Identifying tensions and constraints

-As companies grow, some constraints will become more complex, while others may actually diminish.
+As companies grow, some constraints will become more complex, while others may diminish.
 For example, a growing organization may have an increasing number of legal entities and cross-border transaction flows across the organization, but they may also grow into intercompany netting structures, create natural risk offsets across the organization, or even migrate multiple ERPs into a single platform.
 These types of changes can affect hedge accounting capacity, trading costs, operational support needs, and the resulting level of risk mitigation the organization can achieve.

 Strategic decisions

 Hedging strategies are driven by the combination of the risk footprint and organizational objectives and constraints.
-When the footprint changes materially, whether through magnitude of foreign exposures, currency composition, or even pricing/contract structures, the same strategies will likely yield a different relative impact on risk metrics.
-Likewise, changes to organizational priorities will also drive a disconnect between hedging strategy and effectiveness.
+When the footprint changes materially, whether through the magnitude of foreign exposures, currency composition, or even pricing/contract structures, the same strategies will likely yield a different relative impact on risk metrics.
+Likewise, changes to organizational priorities will also drive a disconnect between the hedging strategy and its effectiveness.

 Tactical decisions

 The operational elements of a program rely on staffing structures, technology solutions, and data flow.
 As the resources available to an organization change, so do the constraints and opportunities related to hedging.
-Automation of manual workflows, gaining or losing subject matter expertise within the treasury team, and increasing access to timely data can all be significant variables that could translate to a more effective and efficient hedging program.
+Automation of manual workflows, gaining or losing subject matter expertise within the treasury team, and increasing access to timely data can all be significant variables that could translate into a more effective hedging program.

 Communicating the program